microsoft/FeatureManagement-Dotnet/README.md

 ## Implementing a Feature Filter

 Creating a feature filter provides a way to enable features based on criteria that you define.
-To implement a feature filter, the `IFeatureFilter` interface must be implemented. `IFeatureFilter` has a single method named `Evaluate`.
-When a feature specifies that it can be enabled for a feature filter, the `Evaluate` method is called.
-If `Evaluate` returns `true` it means the feature should be enabled.
+To implement a feature filter, the `IFeatureFilter` interface must be implemented. `IFeatureFilter` has a single method named `EvaluateAsync`.
+When a feature specifies that it can be enabled for a feature filter, the `EvaluateAsync` method is called.
+If `EvaluateAsync` returns `true` it means the feature should be enabled.

 Feature filters are registered by the `IFeatureManagementBuilder` when `AddFeatureManagement` is called.
 These feature filters have access to the services that exist within the service collection that was used to add feature flags.
 Dependency injection can be used to retrieve these services.

 ### Parameterized Feature Filters

 Some feature filters require parameters to decide whether a feature should be turned on or not.
 For example a browser feature filter may turn on a feature for a certain set of browsers.
 It may be desired that Edge and Chrome browsers enable a feature, while FireFox does not.
 To do this a feature filter can be designed to expect parameters.
-These parameters would be specified in the feature configuration, and in code would be accessible via the `FeatureFilterEvaluationContext` parameter of `IFeatureFilter.Evaluate`.
+These parameters would be specified in the feature configuration, and in code would be accessible via the `FeatureFilterEvaluationContext` parameter of `IFeatureFilter.EvaluateAsync`.

 ```
   public class FeatureFilterEvaluationContext